LilaKelland/Ravelry-Recommender-Engine/README.md

 The problem this project aims to solve is making this selection process easier, by providing pattern recommendations to the user, when given a particular pattern the user enjoyed or likes.

-I'll be focussing on knitting for this project as it's a hobby I've been doing for over three decades and more confortable assesing recomendation level of success than the other fibre arts.
+I'll be focussing on knitting for this project as it's a hobby I've been practicing for over three decades and more confortable assesing recomendation level of success in that area rather than the other fibre arts.

 ### About Ravelry
 Ravelry is a free indie-website started in 2007 which supports documenting fiber art projects.